lukaaduashvili/store-sim-web/README.md

 - Receipt contains list of items with units sold, price and total price, as well as a grand total price of all items.
 - X reports contain revenue, count of each item sold, and number of closed receipts (on a given day).
 - Registration/Authorization is out of scope, all endpoints should be available for everyone.
-- UI and Concurancy are out of scope.
+- UI and Concurrency are out of scope.
 - Use [SQLite](https://docs.python.org/3/library/sqlite3.html)) for persistence.
 - Use [FastAPI](https://fastapi.tiangolo.com/) as a web framework.